dilawar/smoldyn/docs/user/user_manual.rst

 and *high* values are required which now specify the sides of a rectangular cross-section tube.
-To illustrate the sequence of parameters, suppose the command is used in a 3-D system to show concentration variation along the *y*"axis.
-In this case, axis is y, the first *low* and *high* indicate the ends of the measurement range along the *y*"axis, the next *low* and *high* indicate the domain on the *x*"direction, and the third *low* and *high* indicate the domain on the *z*"direction.
+To illustrate the sequence of parameters, suppose the command is used in a 3-D system to show concentration variation along the *y*-axis.
+In this case, axis is y, the first *low* and *high* indicate the ends of the measurement range along the *y*-axis, the next *low* and *high* indicate the domain on the *x*-direction, and the third *low* and *high* indicate the domain on the *z*-direction.
 Set the average input to 0 to not use averaging, in which case there is output at every command execution.
 Otherwise, this only produces an output every average iterations, at which point it outputs means that were collected over the preceding iterations.
 At each output